Azure/Azure-Sentinel/Solutions/SpyCloud Enterprise/CustomConnector/readme.md

 <a name="actions"></a>

-## Actions supported by SpyCloud Enterprise custom connector
+## Actions supported by SpyCloud Enterprise Custom Connector

 | Action | Description |
 | --------- | -------------- |